anganger/anganger/README.md

 # 💫 About Me:
-🔭 I’m currently working on machine learning mode and and deep learning<br>👯 I’m looking to collaborate on projects related to my fiels<br>🌱 I’m currently learning langchain and langraph<br>💬 Ask me about data
+🔭 I’m currently working on machine learning and and deep learning projects<br>👯 I’m looking to collaborate on projects related to my fiels<br>🌱 I’m currently learning langchain and langraph<br>💬 Ask me about data

 ## 🌐 Socials: